CP25 ComRel Soccer Match Port of Spain, Trinidad

 PORT OF SPAIN, Trinidad (Aug.
-8, 2025) Sailors assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20) pose for a photo with the Trinidad and Tobago Air Guard after a community relations soccer match in Port of Spain, Trinidad during Continuing Promise 2025, Aug.
-8, 2025.
+8, 2025) Sailors assigned to the Mercy-class hospital ship USNS Comfort (T-AH 20) participate in a community relations soccer match with members of Trinidad and Tobago Air Guard in Port of Spain, Trinidad during Continuing Promise 2025, Aug 8, 2025.
 Continuing Promise 2025 is the 16th iteration of the U.S. 4th Fleet/U.S. Naval Forces Southern Command-led mission since 2007, which aims to foster goodwill, strengthen existing partnerships with partner nations, and form new partnerships between host nations, non-federal entities, and international organizations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jonas Womack)
+(U.S. Navy video by Mass Communication Specialist 2nd Class Jonas Womack)

 |Date Taken: